Economy of Bengaluru

+Bangalore's skilled talent pool, with over 2 million IT professionals, combined with its world-class infrastructure and startup ecosystem, creates a symbiotic relationship that fuels the growth of GCCs.
+The city's GCC sector not only supports global operations but also fosters the development of cutting-edge technologies in AI, machine learning, and data analytics, reinforcing its position as a critical player in global business strategies.
+This growth is further complemented by Bengaluru's thriving industries in information technology, EV manufacturing, aerospace, and biotechnology, making it a comprehensive hub for global and domestic economic activities.
+With nearly 40% of India's startup ecosystem based here, Bangalore remains a vibrant innovation center.
+Industries like education, healthcare, real estate, and automotive thrive alongside traditional sectors such as silk and garment production.
+Strategic infrastructure like Kempegowda International Airport, Electronics City, and Whitefield further bolsters the city's economic prominence.

-The establishment and success of high technology firms in Bangalore has led to the growth of Information Technology (IT) in India.
-As of 2020, IT firms in Bengaluru employ about 1.5 million employees in the IT and IT-enabled services (ITES)/BPM sectors, out of nearly 4.4 million employees across India and account for the highest IT-related exports in the country.
-In 2014, Bangalore contributed US$ 45 billion, or 38% of India’s total IT exports.
+The establishment and success of high technology firms in Bangalore have led to the growth of Information Technology (IT) in India.
+As of 2020, IT firms in Bengaluru employed about 3.5 million employees in the IT and IT-enabled services (ITES)/BPM sectors, out of nearly 4.4 million employees across India, and accounted for the highest IT-related exports in the country.
+In 2014, Bangalore contributed US$45 billion, or 38% of India's total IT exports.

-The estimated Metro GDP (PPP) of the city is around US$110 billion, coupled with a Metro GDP (PPP) Per Capita of roughly US$25,461, and it has been ranked as the fourth most productive metro area of India.

-One of the important factors spurring Bangalore's growth was heavy state government investment (and its environment) in Bangalore's public sector industries.
+One of the important factors spurring Bengaluru's growth was heavy state government investment (and its environment) in Bangalore's public sector industries which is what makes it so developed and rich.

+According to the Bangalore Innovation Report, with projected GDP growth of 8.5%, Bangalore will be the world's fastest growing city until 2035.

 Education

-Bangalore houses a number of top tier colleges including the Indian Institute of Management, Bangalore (IIMB), a top management Institute in India, the Indian Statistical Institute (ISI), the Indian Institute of Science (IISc), the Indian Institute of Astrophysics, the National Law School (NLSIU), The Indian Institute of Theoretical Sciences, National Institute of Design (NID), and National Institute of Fashion Technology (NIFT)..
+Bengaluru houses several of top-tier colleges including the Indian Institute of Management, Bangalore (IIMB), a top management Institute in India, the Indian Statistical Institute (ISI), the Indian Institute of Science (IISc), the Indian Institute of Astrophysics, the National Law School (NLSIU), National Institute of Mental Health and NeuroSciences (NIMHANS), The Indian Institute of Theoretical Sciences, National Institute of Design (NID), the Indian Institute of Information Technology and National Institute of Fashion Technology (NIFT).

 Economic sectors

-The earliest startups that were launched in the city in the 1990s include Infosys, Wipro Technologies, Mindtree being popular ones and smaller ones include Tejas Networks.
-Flipkart, having originated in Bangalore, acquired several other e-commerce companies originated in Bangalore like Myntra and was itself eventually acquired by Walmart in 2018 for close to $20 Billion.
-Startup companies such as Swiggy, Ola Cabs, InMobi, Quikr, RedBus are also based in the city.
+The earliest startups that were launched in the city in the 1990s include Infosys, Wipro Technologies, and Mindtree being popular ones and smaller ones include Tejas Networks.
+Flipkart, having originated in Bengaluru, acquired several other e-commerce companies like Myntra, and was eventually acquired by Walmart in 2018 for close to $20 Billion.
+Startup companies such as Swiggy, Ola Cabs, InMobi, Quikr, and RedBus are also based in the city.